Buff Bagwell: NWA: Total Nonstop Action / Total Nonstop Action Wrestling (2002–2003, 2006)

+Bagwell made his TNA debut on June 19, 2002, NWA-TNA where he participated in the Gauntlet for the Gold for the NWA World Heavyweight Championship but failed to win the title.
+On the July 3 NWA-TNA, Bagwell and Apolo lost to The Rainbow Express.
+On the September 18 NWA-TNA, Bagwell and B.G.
+James competed in a Tag Team Battle Royal Gauntlet For The Gold Match but failed to win the match.
+On the May 7, 2003 NWA-TNA, Bagwell competed in the Anarchy in the Asylum battle royal which was won by Glenn Gilbertti.

-After making several appearances with NWA: Total Nonstop Action (now Impact Wrestling) in 2002 and 2003, Bagwell returned to TNA on the April 27, 2006 episode of Impact! as the first of Sting's possible tag team partners for Sacrifice on May 14.
+Bagwell returned to TNA on the April 27, 2006 episode of Impact! as the first of Sting's possible tag team partners for Sacrifice on May 14.
 Bagwell also appeared on the September 28 episode of Impact! in several segments, including a press conference, a video package, and a live segment where he briefly brawled with Jeff Jarrett.
 Bagwell also competed in two live events in TNA on December 15, 2006, Bagwell and Ron Killings defeated David Young and Elix Skipper and the next night Bagwell and Rhino defeated David Young and Elix Skipper.
 At a 2008 live event in Florida, Bagwell expressed that he would have liked to work a deal with TNA because it reminded him of his days in WCW.